giriaryan694-a11y/SessionGuard/README.md

 * a small attack surface
 * easy file-based management
-* session control per user
+* strict session control per user
-* admin visibility into active logins
+* admin visibility into all active logins
 * a clean front door for local apps exposed through tunnels
+* no information leakage about internal infrastructure

 ---

 ## How it works

 1. A client opens the gateway URL.
 2. SessionGuard shows a login page.
+No backend address, no admin links, and no internal details are exposed.
-3. The user authenticates successfully.
+3. The user authenticates with their credentials.
-4. SessionGuard checks how many sessions that user already has.
+4. SessionGuard checks how many active sessions that user already has.
-5. If the user is under their limit, access is granted.
+5. If the user is under their `AS` limit, a session is created and access is granted.
-6. If the limit is reached, the user is blocked or asked to end another session.
+6. If the limit is reached, the user is told their session limit has been reached and directed to free a slot.
-7. Approved traffic is forwarded to the target local tool.
+7. Approved traffic is forwarded to the configured backend target.
+8. Admin users are routed to the admin panel after login.
+Regular users are forwarded to the tool.

 ---